dynamsoft-docs/label-recognition-docs/parameters/reference/inference-setting/index.md

 ### LineArray
 Sets the condition on each specified line.
-This parameter only takes effect when the `AreaType` parameter is specified as "DLR_AT_LINE_N".
+This parameter only takes effect when the `AreaType` parameter is specified as "AT_LINE_N".

 - LineNumber: A string of one or more of the following data,separated by commas:<br>1.
 One int value which represents a specified line index;<br>2.
 One Expression, start index and stop index connected with ""-"", which represents a specified line index range;<br>3.
 The value is 1-based.
 - LineRegEx: The regular regression on the lines sepcified by `LineNumber`.